travelsonic/Dance-Dance-Revolution-Game-Engine/DDRMAX ENGINE/Data Structures/music_info.md

     signed int adjust_mc;
     unsigned int difficulty[2];
     unsigned int special;
-    unsigned short max_spm[];   // NOTE:  These variables are being declared here unsigned short avg_spm[];   //        without a length.
+    unsigned short max_spm[8];   // NOTE:  These variables are being declared here unsigned short avg_spm[8];   //        with a length.
 In actuality, these
-    unsigned short avg_jpm[];   //        arrays are of a fixed length.
-How long unsigned short chaos_v[];   //        they are is dependent on the game, and how unsigned short freez_v[];   //        many difficulties are present in said game. char* title;
+    unsigned short avg_jpm[8];   //        arrays are of a fixed length.
+How long unsigned short chaos_v[8];   //        they are is dependent on the game, and how unsigned short freez_v[8];   //        many difficulties are present in said game. char* title;
     char* l_name;
 };